P-Schumacher/research/README.md

 Disclaimer:
 This is a research repository.
 As such, no guarantees for the quality or the executionability of the code will be made.
 Feel free to draw inspiration from it.
-Look at my other repositories for code that is quaranteed to run, even if not maintained.
+Look at my other repositories for code that is guaranteed to run, even if not maintained.

 ## Dependencies